Responsible Financial Officer (RFO)

 All Parish Councils are required to appoint an RFO.
 It is permissible for the Parish Clerk to carry out the RFO role but Chearsley Parish Council has opted to appoint a separate RFO who is a Chartered Accountant.

-A summary report of income and expenditure for the preceding month is provided by the RFO at each Council meeting.
-Additionally, a more detailed analysis of income and expenditure is provided quarterly.
+- a summary report of income and expenditure for the preceding month provided by the RFO at each Council meeting

 The Council uses on-line banking for most of its transactions, operated only by the RFO.
 A second Councillor is provided with read-only access to the account to enable a second-person check on the reported figures.
 The Chairman also holds the account access details in case of the RFO becoming unavailable but is specifically not allowed to access the account in normal circumstances.